 Long runs build up capillary beds and mitochondria assisting your body's oxygen delivery to your working muscles.

-The longer you run the more you teach the body to burn fat as it’s main fuel source and conserve carbohydrate.
+The longer you run the more you teach the body to burn fat as it's main fuel source.
+In addition, conserve carbohydrate.
 This is a vital training secret that will make you like iron over time as an athlete.

 Optimally, the magic number seems to be 80 minutes or more in elite circles but immense strength can be gained from even doubling the distance you are aiming to race.

 If the farthest you have went in training is 8 miles, don't try going out for a 22 miler the following week.
 Be patient and follow your plan.